cfenzo/Ractive-decorators-minmaxwidth/README.md

 <div class="item" data-min-width="100 200" data-max-width="200">200</div>
 ```

-Which you then use in your CSS with the ~= attribute-selector:
+You then use the ~= attribute-selector to write styles targeting specific breakpoints:
 ```css
 .item[data-min-width~="100"] {
   ...